rolandstarke/node-cache-manager-fs-hash/README.md

     store: fsStore,
     options: {
         path: 'diskcache', //path for cached files
-        ttl: 60 * 60,      //time to life in seconds (can be Infinity)
+        ttl: 60 * 60,      //time to life in seconds
         subdirs: true,     //create subdirectories to reduce the
                            //files in a single dir (default: false) }